 When done right, campaign tracking can be a truly insightful element of your referrals reports.
 Having a good system of URL tags in place can give you valuable insights into your campaign’s performance.
 With precise information on where your traffic comes from, you can then segment your visitors and get even more actionable insights.

-On the other hand, when done carelessly, URL tagging can cause some real havoc with your data accuracy.
-Make sure you stick to the do’s and don’ts outlined above and you’ll be on the safe side.
-Happy tracking!
+Make sure you stick to the dos and don’ts outlined above and you’ll be on the safe side.

 Compare 40 Variables of 5 Leading Enterprise-Ready Web Analytics Vendors:Download FREE Guide